machal/cssmine-content/nastroje-oocss.md

 -   combined selectors (do not use `.button.button-primary`, just `.button-primary`)

-More on CSS specificity at [specificity.keegan.st](<http://specificity.keegan.st/>).
+Find more on CSS specificity at [specificity.keegan.st](<http://specificity.keegan.st/>).